kvn-dtrx/ds-classification-project_pima-indians-diabetes/archive/readme.md

 ## `adap-diabetes.pdf`

-Accompanying paper providing a brief elucidation of the dataset.
+Accompanying paper providing a brief elucidation of the data set.

 ## `assignment.ipynb`